sean21johnson/sean21johnson/README.md

 ## About Me

 Software engineer and NYU Stern MBA with a penchant for getting things done.
 Proven track record of leading technical projects and efficiently delivering quality results.
-Pivoted to software development in 2020, inspired by a passion for technology after collaborating with tech teams in financial services.
+Pivoted to software development in 2020, inspired by a passion for technology after collaborating with engineering teams in financial services.
 Skilled in using modern frontend frameworks and toolsets to build intuitive user interfaces, including AI-powered automation features.

 ## Tech Stack